dnanexus/dxCompiler/doc/Internals.md

 An IR bundle is compiled into equivalent DNAnexus workflows and applets.

-* Each tool/task is compiled into an native applet, which is esentially a call to the `applet/new` API method.
+* Each tool/task is compiled into a native applet, which is essentially a call to the `applet/new` API method.
 The applet code is generated from one of the [templates](../compiler/src/main/resources/templates), which are written in [SSP](https://scalate.github.io/scalate/documentation/ssp-reference.html).
 * Each workflow is compiled into a native workflow, which is essentially a call to the `workflow/new` API method.
 Each workflow stage references either a tool/task applet, a "frag" applet, or another workflow.

 Compilation for each applet/workflow is performed in two steps.
 First, the IR `Application` is translated to a JSON document, which is the payload of the API call.
 The JSON document is hashed to generate a digest.
 The compiler then searches the project to see if there is an existing applet with that digest.
 If there is, then that applet is reused.
 Otherwise, the digest is added to the `details` of the document and then the API call is performed to create the applet.